cse110-sp24-group19/final-project/backlogs.md

 ## Character Reward System
 *User Story: As a young adult, I want to level up with characters in order to feel rewarded and motivated to work on my goals.*
 ### Tasks:

-- [ ] Create an interactive and playful home page
+- [ ] Create an interactive and playful home page.
-- [ ] The more tasks that are completed and the more times you log on, the more you can level up your application character
+- [ ] The more tasks that are completed and the more times you log on, the more you can level up your application character.
-- [ ] Create at least three character types
+- [ ] Create at least three character types.

 ## Brainstorm/Freewrite/Creative Play Functionality
 *User Story: As a young adult , I want to be able to brainstorm and doodle ideas for what I can work on in order to visualize my thoughts and tap into my creativity.*
 ### Tasks:

-- [ ] Create an integrated whiteboard page
+- [ ] Create an integrated whiteboard page.
 - [ ] Set up buttons and controls for the whiteboard to change colors, pen size, erase, and clear.

 ## Journaling
 *User Story: As a young adult, I want to journal my thoughts, achievements, and goals in order to reflect on my progress, write down my ideas for creative work, and develop my character.*
 ### Tasks:

-- [ ] Create a journaling system where you can add journal entries to a date
+- [ ] Create a journaling system where you can add journal entries to a date.
-- [ ] Create a calendar view to navigate the journal entries
+- [ ] Create a calendar view to navigate the journal entries.
-- [ ] Add search feature to show and filter through the calendar view
+- [ ] Add search feature to show and filter through the calendar view.
 - [ ] Create a labeling system to categorize journal entries by type: freewrite, career, personal.
 - [ ] Set up a system where the user can add, edit, and delete labels.
 - [ ] Create an edit form to modify journal entries.
 There should be a way to add a date, title, and text.